nickfallon/textureSplat/README.md

 - green channel mixes textures 3 and 4.
 - blue channel mixes red and green.

-Blended textures have their own diffuseMap, normalMap and displacementMap.
+Blended textures have their own diffuseMap, normalMap and ORM maps.

+ORM maps contain the following:
+- red channel - ambient occlusion
+- green channel - roughness map
+- blue channel - metalness map

 Any texture can be mixed with any other textures without restriction.

-##Usage

-call SplatterManager.load()